b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 **Type:** dict

 ..  topic:: Description

-	This label attribute is used to change the color of the text
+	This attribute is used to change the color of the text

 ..  note:: Not yet tested